hhvm/user-documentation/guides/hack/05-statements/44-using.md

 ```

 Note the commented-out trace statement at the start of the block.
 Under the hood, we're trying to pass a copy of a TextFile to `echo`, but
-`echo` doesn't know anything about TextFile’s object cleanup, so that is rejected.
+`echo` doesn't know anything about TextFile's object cleanup, so that is rejected.
 We can, however, directly call a method on that object,
 which is why `__toString` is called explicitly in the statement following.

 Here is an example of the non-block form: